KazimirAlvis/360-Global-Blocks/readme.txt

 No. The updater fetches a JSON manifest over HTTPS.
 Keep the repository public or host the manifest on an accessible URL.
 If you make it private, proxy the manifest and ZIP download through an authenticated endpoint.

 == Changelog ==

+= 1.3.9 =
+* Hardened the branch-archive updater so the plugin folder always remains `360-global-blocks` after updates.

 = 1.3.8 =
 * Confirmed the branch-archive updater path works end-to-end and documented the helper filter for future reference.